 - for the delivery of sealed goods that are unsuitable for return for reasons of health protection or hygiene if their seal has been removed after delivery;

 The right of withdrawal does not apply to consumers who, at the time of the conclusion of the contract, do not belong to any Member State of the European Union and whose sole domicile and delivery address are outside the European Union at the time of the conclusion of the contract.

 Refund Request Form Template

-(If you wish to withdraw from the contract, please fill out and return this form)
+(If you want to revoke the contract, please fill out this form and send it back.)